porterjamesj/website/content/blog/maze.md

 The first thing I did was to go through the book one page at a time and transcribe all the connections between rooms into a graph written in the DOT graph description language.
-It looked like this:
+It looked something like this[^1]:

 ```dot
 digraph maze{